billythekid/v12finance/readme.md

 This project is on a bit of a hiatus as the client I was building it for decided to use another finance provider hence the 70% completedness of this!

+You can install to your own project with `composer require billythekid/v12finance`

-Feel free to PR the few missing classes or I'll get to it as a side-project eventually.
+Feel free to PR the few missing classes or I'll get to it as a side-project eventually, hopefully.

 [Here are the API docs](https://billythekid.github.io/v12finance)